CyberCasquatch/Azure-Sentinel-Lab/README.md

  ###
 <h2>Description</h2>
- I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+ Project includes the setup Azure Sentinel (SIEM) and its' connection to a live virtual machine, acting as a honey pot.
 I observed live attacks (RDP Brute Force) from all around the world.
-I used a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.
+I used a custom PowerShell script (provided by Josh Madakor) to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.
+Also thanks to Nirakar Sapkota for the query script.

 <br />